AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

 **Split long commands:** You can split long commands into multiline commands to improve readability with | (literal) and > (folded) YAML multiline block scalar indicators.

+**before_script:** Use before_script to define an array of commands that should run before each job’s script commands, but after artifacts are restored.

+**script:** Use script to specify commands for the runner to execute.
+All jobs except trigger jobs require a script keyword.

+**after_script:** Use after_script to define an array of commands that run after each job, including failed jobs.

+**retry:** Use retry to configure how many times a job is retried if it fails.
+If not defined, defaults to 0 and jobs do not retry.
+When a job fails, the job is processed up to two more times, until it succeeds or reaches the maximum number of retries.

+**only / except:** You can use only and except to control when to add jobs to pipelines.
+- Use only to define when a job runs.
+- Use except to define when a job does not run.

 ##### In this section, deploy the application to the pre-production environment.
 Override the default configuration and use the specific image.
 Create the environment and deploy the job to this environment.
 We use a single long command instead of multiple short commands.

 ```bash